 I’m happy to say it’s well-made and looks great!
 Body sections are tight without any sloppy gaps (that would be a clue to poor quality).
 The whole thing appears well put together and feels solid in your hands.

 Like the other models in the same family, the body has a satin black finish with a contrasting satin silver trim color on top.

 The control panel is well-made too.
 Everything lines up correctly and looks great.

 Checking out the controls

 Shown: Testing the electronic touch controls on the AC5250PT.
 They’re easy to use and simple to understand.
-To change settings, simply push that feature to rotate through the various settings then back to default (off) setting for each.
+To change settings, simply push that feature to rotate through the various settings and then back to the default (off) setting for each.
 A clear, well-designed digital display shows the settings at a glance.

 - Mode (fan speed – 5 levels to choose from)

 - On/Off select

 To switch fan speeds, turn the unit on/off. or setting the auto-off timer, by simply pushing a button as needed.
 Each touch of a button will cause it to rotate through the different settings and then return to the first setting.

 As there are 5 fan speeds you’ll simply rotate through them as you prefer.
 By default the unit powers on to setting 5 (high).
 Position 1, low, is a very low noise setting.